-Home to the Ipswich Historical Society and several other groups, Cooneana Heritage Centre contains historical photographs, artifacts, traditional crafts, and mining displays that showcase the rich and diverse history of Ipswich – Queensland’s oldest provincial city.
+Home to the Ipswich Historical Society and several other groups, Cooneana Heritage Centre contains historical photographs, artifacts, traditional crafts, and coal mining displays that showcase the rich and diverse history of Ipswich – Queensland’s oldest provincial city.

 Cooneana Homestead displays the early days of Ipswich.